How Is Pneumonia Treated?

 - Do not take cough medicines without first talking to your doctor.
 Coughing is one way your body works to get rid of an infection.
 If your cough is preventing you from getting the rest you need, ask your doctor about steps you can take to get relief.

-- Drink warm beverages, take steamy baths and use a humidifier to help open your airways and ease your breathing.
+- Drink warm beverages, take steamy baths or showers and use a humidifier to help open your airways and ease your breathing.
 Contact your doctor right away if your breathing gets worse instead of better over time.

 - Stay away from smoke to let your lungs heal.
 This includes smoking, secondhand smoke and wood smoke.
 Talk to your doctor if you use tobacco products and are having trouble staying smokefree while you recover.
 This would be a good time to think about quitting for good.